jniedzie/tea/docs/_docs/getting_started/repo_setup.md

 To set up `tea` together with your analysis code:

 1. Create your analysis repository on github (go to your profile > repositories > new, pick a suitable name and create).
 You can choose to add README, licence or gitignore.
-When the repo is ready, save the URL it gave you, something like:
+When the repo is ready, save the URL it gave you (or click on "Code" button to find it), something like:
 ```
 git@github.com:your_username/tea_analysis.git
 ```